julio4/op-rbuilder/README.md

 To see the full list of op-rbuilder metrics, see [`src/metrics.rs`](./crates/op-rbuilder/src/metrics.rs).

+Default `debug` level trace logs can be found at:

+- `~/.cache/op-rbuilder/logs` on Linux
+- `~/Library/Caches/op-rbuilder/logs` on macOS
+- `%localAppData%/op-rbuilder/logs` on Windows

 ## Integration Testing

 op-rbuilder has an integration test framework that runs the builder against mock engine api payloads and ensures that the builder produces valid blocks.